xtekky/gpt4free/README.md

      hlohaus789/g4f:latest
 ```

 4. **Running the Slim Docker Image:** And use the following commands to run the Slim Docker image.
-This command also updates the `g4f` package at startup and installs any additional dependencies:
+This command also updates the `g4f` package at startup and installs any additional dependencies: (x64 and arm64)
 ```bash
   mkdir -p ${PWD}/har_and_cookies ${PWD}/generated_images
   chown -R 1000:1000 ${PWD}/har_and_cookies ${PWD}/generated_images